sf-wdi-22-23/angular-ui-practice/README.md

 Note also that you can put the time in seconds.

-## CSS Animation Demo (10 minutes)
+## CSS Animation Demo (5 minutes)

 Now before we try it ourselves, let's see an animation.
 Animations are triggered, remember.
 By default, they are triggered when an object appears or when a class is applied to an object.

-Before we can trigger an animation, we have to _define_  it with keyframes.
+Before we can trigger a keyframe animation, we have to _define_  it with keyframes.
 Imagine a timeline where you're saying "At this spot, do this.
 At this next spot, change that.
 At this other spot, it should look like this."

 We do that by creating a special `@keyframes` rule, and we name it whatever we like: